stumathews/CppGameLib/README.md

 * All GameObjects are event subscribers.
 * All Game Objects have a `Bounds`, `Position` might be `Visible` and can load its own Settings via `LoadSettings()`.
 * All GameObjects have a unique ID

+## GameStructure

+`GameStructure` is a crucial part of any game.
+This object is used to structure the game parts.
+It is responsible for executing the GameLoop at the desired framerate and drawing asking the `SceneManager` to draw all the objects in the scene, as well as getting the controller input through the controller input function that you provide in the constuctor.

+It is also the place where all the subsystems are initialized (via `InitializeGameSubSystems()`) before the game is put into the game loop.

+* Make sure you call InitializeGameSubSystems() before you try and run the game loop.

 ## Assets